Hecter94/EndlessSky-PluginArchive/README.md

 Paste the url to the folder url into that tool and you will be given a .zip for that folder.
 - For example, for the "50 cal" plugin, enter: https://github.com/Hecter94/EndlessSky-PluginArchive/tree/main/Working/All%20Plugins/50%20cal

-Github by default only allows the entire library to be downloaded as a single .zip. **Github may have issues with very large file sizes**, workarounds include cloning the repository with Github Desktop and asking for a copy (e.g. Google Drive).
+Github by default only allows the entire library to be downloaded as a single .zip. **Github may have issues with downloading very large file sizes**, workarounds include cloning the repository with Github Desktop and asking for a copy (e.g. Google Drive).

 ## Notes